JuliaDiff/ChainRules.jl/docs/src/index.md

 differency-equivalents.
-A differential might be such a regular type, like a Number, or a Matrix, or it might be one of the `AbstractDifferencial` subtypes.
+A differential might be such a regular type, like a Number, or a Matrix, or it might be one of the `AbstractDifferential` subtypes.

 Differentials support a number of operations.
 Most importantly: